STRIDES/NIHCloudLabGCP/docs/account_registration.md

-# How to register for an NIGMS Sandbox Google Cloud Project
+# How to register for a NIH-affilated research Cloud Lab account

 1. Navigate to [this link](https://nih-cloudlab.firebaseapp.com/) and wait for a login page to load.